sandypockets/extra/README.md

 4. Navigate to [`localhost:3000`](http:localhost:3000) in your favourite web browser.

 > If you're seeing an error stating that there are migrations pending, run through steps 1 and 2 of the `Database` section below to resolve it.
+Once complete, run `rails server`.

 ## 📦 Dependencies